 Now think back to where Linux and Unix systems run--they are the cornerstones of critical business processes across almost every vertical.
 Some of these systems control continuous processes, where the recovery time from a shutdown can extend out to weeks.
 If these systems are unavailable due to a cyberattack or misconfiguration, it will cause significant reputational and financial impact to the organization.

-What are the Challenges to Unix and Linux Security?
+What are the Challenges to Unix and Linux Server Security?

-There are many challenges that come with a growing, leading-edge technology.
-Cybersecurity teams must proactively manage accounts on Linux and Unix systems, especially highly privileged accounts like root.
+Growth in leading-edge technology comes with many challenges..
+For instance, cybersecurity teams must proactively manage accounts on Linux and Unix systems, especially highly privileged accounts like root.
 This is where the challenge starts.
 Each system has a unique local user repository.
 Although this is fine for very small environments, as a company grows and builds more systems, the number of privileged accounts starts to multiply.

 To ensure you are well-positioned to manage these accounts, it is important think about the answers to the following questions: